genomicsITER/HGinfections/README.md

 Please, be aware that **delays in obtaining a response** with the instructions for downloading are expected during particular periods of the year.

 ## Which information should I submit to access the variant summary data?
-Requesters should provide a signed document including the following information: <b>full name and title of the PI, affiliation, and a brief description of the project and the aims where the data is to be used<b>.
+Requesters should provide a signed document including the following information: <b>full name and title of the PI, affiliation, and a brief description of the project and the aims where the data is to be used</b>.

 The document should explicitly state that the data requester also agrees to:
 <ul>